For media interviews and speaking engagements contact

 Ranked in “the top 1% most endorsed in United States for Preaching.” – Linkedin, 2013

 SUMMARY: Gordon James Klingenschmitt (aka “Dr. Chaps”), earned his PhD in Theology at Regent University, who also holds Doctor of Divinity, MBA, M.Div, and B.S.
 Political Science degrees.
 A graduate of the Air Force Academy, he is now a motivational speaker, and former U.S. Navy Chaplain who made national headlines and was vindicated by Congress after he took a stand for the rights of military chaplains to pray publicly “in Jesus’ name.”
-By sacrificing his own 16-year career and a million dollar pension, by demanding his own court martial for the “crime” of worshiping in public, he inspired 300,000 petitioners, 85% of polled voters, 35 pro-family groups, and 75 Congressmen who mobilized to overturn the national military “non-sectarian prayer” policy, restoring the rights of military chaplains of all faiths to pray publicly, in uniform, according to the dictates of their conscience, even if they pray “in Jesus’ name.”
+By sacrificing his own ~16-year officer career and a million dollar pension, by demanding his own court martial for the “crime” of worshiping in public, he inspired 300,000 petitioners, 85% of polled voters, 35 pro-family groups, and 75 Congressmen who mobilized to overturn the national military “non-sectarian prayer” policy, restoring the rights of military chaplains of all faiths to pray publicly, in uniform, according to the dictates of their conscience, even if they pray “in Jesus’ name.”
 His national petition organization, The Pray In Jesus Name Project, has delivered 4.5 million fax petitions to Congress supporting pro-life, pro-marriage, and pro-freedom causes, and overturned government bans in 12 states restoring your right to pray “in Jesus name” in public settings.

 DOCUMENTED BIOGRAPHY: Who is Gordon James Klingenschmitt?
 PhD Theology (Regent University), Air Force Academy graduate (B.S.
-Political Science) with two Master Degrees (MBA, M.Div), “Dr. Chaps” served America 16 years as a military officer, and was honorably discharged.
+Political Science) with two Master Degrees (MBA, M.Div), “Dr. Chaps” served America nearly 16 years as a military officer, and was honorably discharged.
 As Navy Chaplain during wartime combat operations during Operation Iraqi Freedom aboard USS ANZIO with 350 Sailors, his programs won six awards for community service (including “best in Navy”).
 His preaching and counseling ministry led 45 Sailors to faith in Jesus Christ in two years, (including an atheist, a homosexual, and a wiccan), and he saw the Holy Spirit do dramatic healings and exorcisms, but suddenly his career was threatened by a commander who punished him in writing three times, punished for quoting “exclusive” Bible verses in church that claim Jesus is the way to heaven (likeJohn 3:36), during one optionally-attended sermon inside a Navy base chapel.
 Investigators confirmed the skipper also downgraded Chaps’ evaluations for praying “in Jesus name” on the ship’s microphone, for obtaining Kosher meals for his hungry Jewish Sailor, and for refusing to support mandatory attendance quotas for a homosexual church, but Navy lawyers violated the First Amendment by ruling commanders had authority to punish his sermons and prayers.
 Navy public affairs repeatedly self-contradicted and misled the press when these facts went public.“Chaps” was court-martialed for praying in Jesus’ name in uniform outside the White House.